bobllor/EntraBulker/README.md

 <img src="./docs/assets/update-modal.png" alt="Update found modal" width="600">

-In case of an error or if manual updating is preferred, updating can be done through using the new binary installer or replacing the files with the files in the ZIP file.
+Updating can be done through using the new binary installer or replacing the files with the new files from the ZIP file.
 - The default path of the application via installer is `$HOME\AppData\Programs\EntraBulker`.

 ## Development